clamy54/BlackBox-Cue/README.md

 ## Installation and Security Warnings

 BlackBox Cue is freeware.
 The executables are **not digitally signed** (code signing certificates are expensive and not justified for a free application).
 Because of this, your operating system may display a security warning when you first run the program.
-This is normal and expected -- here's how to handle it on each platform.
+This is normal and expected: here's how to handle it on each platform.

 ### Windows